About Shamanism

-There are so many people today who claim to be shamans.
-It's harder than ever to make sure that the person you're working with is legit.
-The Foundation for Shamanic Studies, founded by Dr. Michael Harner, is a great resource, though I can't vouch for all of their shamen.
-Lots of good information on this site and the only site I am listed (other than here).
+There are so many people today who claim to be shamans making it more and more difficult to ensure the person you're working with is legit.
+The Foundation for Shamanic Studies, founded by Dr. Michael Harner, is a great resource, though I can't personally vouch for everyone in their listing.
+Lots of good information on this site and the only site I am listed (other than this space).

 Shamanism is not a religion, but more a way of life, a spiritual way of looking at life.
 Wiki, in this case, gives a fairly good (but brief!) overview.

 We all have a spirit.
-Throughout the vagaries of life, that spirit becomes damaged, fractured, and less vital than it should be.
-Shamanic healing comes in many forms, and a good shaman healer will be able to properly determine which healing modalities might best suit your needs and symptoms.
+Throughout course of our lives that spirit can become damaged, fractured, or less vital than it could be.
+Shamanic healing comes in many forms and a good shamanic healer will be able to properly determine which healing modalities might best suit your needs and symptoms.
 To learn more about shamanic healing and what it might have to